feedbee/yamuca-server-php/README.md

 - Can't parse your message
 - Unknown message type
 - Internal server error

+Server send `ping` message to all connected clients every minute.
+After `ping` have been received, client must immediately send `pong` message back to server.
+Server disconnects all clients that haven't been active (haven't sent any messages) within 2 minutes.
+Clients must disconnect from server if any messages haven't been received within 2 minutes.

 Application-level commands are not defined in terms of server-related communication protocol.
 In client application, that is embedded to this server, currently implemented commands are: